snphillips/job-crawler/README.md

 # Python Job Web Crawler

 Looking for work stinks.
 Scouring websites for job postings is time-consuming and repetitive.
 This Python-based web crawler is designed to visit a list of specified online career pages that and search for specific keywords, in my case, for front-end related jobs.
+This script doesn't have to be used for job searching.
+You could search any pages you'd like for any keywords you like.

 This web crawler was developed with ChatGPT, with prompts and guidance provided by me.

 note: This script is not perfect.
-Confirm that it works on your list of urls by first using keywords that do appear on the sites you're searching.
+Confirm that it works on your list of urls by first using keywords that _do_ appear on the sites you are searching.

 ## Getting Started